patware/DocFxHelper/devops/README.md

 # Azure DevOps Pipeline

-Your pipeline will most probably have [multiple stages](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml) and multiple sources like other git repos and/or Pipeline Outputs.
+Your "docs" pipeline will most probably have [multiple stages](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml) and multiple sources like other git repos and/or Pipeline Outputs.

 The present version of DocFxHelper.ps1 supports the following scenarios: